CarsonWebster/carsonwebster/content/blog/ECS-Intro.md

 ECS offers several advantages over other software design patterns.
 Firstly, ECS architecture allows for easy modification and extension of code, which is crucial for game development where requirements are constantly changing.
 Secondly, ECS offers better performance than other design patterns due to its focus on data-oriented design, which allows for better memory usage and cache locality.
 Thirdly, ECS architecture favors composition over inheritance, allowing for greater flexibility by defining an entity by its traits rather than using a fixed inheritance tree.

 ## Entity Component Systems Motivation
 ECS arose from developer's frustration with the object orientated model.
 If you're unfamiliar with this programming approach, it's largely explained with a root object or class with basic functionality being inherited by sub modules or sub classes with additional functionality added on top from the base module or class.
 This approach is commonly used in `C++`, `Java`, `Javascript/Typescript`, and sometimes `Python`, among others.
-This approach of class inheritance while useful in many programs, could create restrictions and headaches as the program / program / simulation grows more complex.
+This approach of class inheritance while useful in many programs, could create restrictions and headaches as the program / video game / simulation grows more complex.

 Take this example:
 ![Animal OOP example](/SlugECS/hierarchy.png)